ibm-build-lab/Watson-Assistant/external-api-web-functions/DemoDocProjectManagement.md

 <h2>Introduction:</h2>
-This document covers Demo instructions along with an example use-case which will help you understand the ability of the watson assistant along with the external API.
+This document covers Demo instructions along with an example use case which will help you understand the ability of Watson Assistant along with the external API.